codarrenvelvindron/codarren.github.io/_drafts/The_reasons_why_you_are_stressed.md

 ## Accept what we cannot change.

-This is something that completely changed my life.
+This is a sentence that completely changed my life.

 If something is not going your way, and you are unable to change it.